pyroll-project/pyroll-freiberg-flow-stress/README.md

-# PyRoll Freiberg Flow Stress Model
+# PyRolL Freiberg Flow Stress Model

-Plugin for PyRoll providing Freiberg flow stress approach and a material database.
+Plugin for PyRolL providing Freiberg flow stress approach and a material database.

 For the docs, see [here](docs/index.md).